Karen Evans: Early career

-First Trump Administration
+First Trump administration

 In June 2018, President Donald Trump nominated Evans to be the first Assistant Secretary for Office of Cybersecurity, Energy Security, and Emergency Response (CESER) at the Department of Energy.
 The U.S. Senate approved her nomination by voice vote on August 29.
 She took up her post in September and served in the role until February 2020, when Secretary Dan Brouillette replaced her with Alexander Gates.
 Several months later she was named the CIO of the Department of Homeland Security, overseeing the largest civilian IT budget of more than $7 billion.

 Evans formerly served as the first Assistant Secretary for Cybersecurity, Energy Security and Emergency Response for the U.S. Department of Energy (DOE).
 After being confirmed by the United States Senate, she was sworn in on August 28, 2018, and provided strategic direction, leadership and management to address emerging threats while improving energy infrastructure security and supporting the DOE national security mission.
 From March 2020 − January 20, 2021, Evans served as the Chief Information Officer (CIO) of the U.S. Department of Homeland Security.

 Prior to being named Assistant Secretary at DOE, Evans was the national director of the U.S. Cyber Challenge, a public-private partnership focused on building the cyber workforce.
 She served on the Trump Transition and Landing Teams to develop the management agenda addressing technology initiatives government wide.

 Evans served as the Administrator for the Office of Electronic Government and Information Technology at the Office of Management and Budget (OMB) during the George W. Bush administration.
 At OMB, she oversaw nearly $71 billion in annual IT funds, including implementation of IT throughout the federal government.

 As of 2012, Evans was a co-founder of SafeGov, which advised United States government entities on cloud computing.

 Evans previously served as the Managing Director of the Cyber Readiness Institute.

-Second Trump Administration
+Second Trump administration

-After the election of Donald Trump in 2024, Evans was mentioned in the press as a candidate for an under-secretary role at the Department of Homeland Security in the Second Trump administration.
+After the election of Donald Trump in 2024, Evans was mentioned in the press as a candidate for an under-secretary role at the Department of Homeland Security in the second Trump administration.

 Evans was first appointed to be Executive Assistant Director of Cybersecurity at the Cybersecurity and Infrastructure Security Agency after serving as a senior advisor.

 She was later nominated to be Under Secretary of Homeland Security for Management.
 However, her nomination was withdrawn on July 17, 2025.
 Following this, Evans was moved to the Federal Emergency Management Agency as a senior advisor.
-On December 1, 2025, she will succeed David Richardson as Administator of FEMA.
+On December 1, 2025, she succeeded David Richardson as Senior Official Performing the Duties of Administrator of the Federal Emergency Management Agency.

 Honors and awards

 Evans is a fellow of the National Academy of Public Administration.

-In 2012 Evans was named a distinguished alumni by West Virginia University.
+In 2012 Evans was named a distinguished alumna by West Virginia University.
 In 2024, she was awarded an Honorary Doctor of Business by the same university.